 Parking:

-- License plate (optional or mandatory, depending on enabled features)
+- License plate (optional or mandatory, depending on enabled features and on the decision of the Data Controller)

 Mobility data: